 - a gathering in September of 2016, initiated by Belinda Griswold, Jade Begay, Aravinda Ananda, Sarah Thompson, and Barbara Jefferson

 - a group established in May 2017 to meet weekly on Thursday mornings online to address patterns of harm within the WTR

 - the WTR Network weavers added an Evolving Edge section to the website as a public space for this ongoing exploration

 - a special issue of Deep Times journal in August 2017 focused on the impact of race and culture on the Work That Reconnects

 - a letter by Joanna Macy in the fall of 2017, urging white US American facilitators to take specific steps to address oppression within the WTR

-- a February 2018 gathering on Whidbey Island to test-run newly adapted or created practices that address internalized oppression and increase solidarity and inclusion
+- a February 2018 gathering to test-run newly adapted or created practices that address internalized oppression and increase solidarity and inclusion

-- a February 2018 gathering, organized by a group of facilitators and hosted at Canticle Farm with the purpose of naming, exploring, and shifting patterns of harm that have occured in the WTR.
+- a February 2018 gathering, organized by a group of facilitators and hosted at Canticle Farm with the purpose of naming, exploring, and shifting patterns of harm that have occurred in the WTR.